ihatecsv/betterthandesmos/README.md

 Original calculator on Khan Academy [here](https://www.khanacademy.org/computer-programming/better-than-desmos-a-graphing-calculator/5078845089054720)!

+### Note
+This is not very efficient code.
+Please feel free to make a pull request for optimization!

 ### Disclaimer
 This is not actually better than Desmos.
 Desmos is great; this is just a for-fun project. :blush: